Soybilgen/PersonalPage/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD level economist working as a data scientist at Sambla Group.
-My main interests are applied econometrics and data science.
-My  work and research agenda is mostly focus on developing linear and machine learning models in time series framework.
+My work and research agenda is mostly focus on developing linear and machine learning models in the time series framework.

 My Interests: Time-Series/Panel Data Analysis, Macroeconomic/Financial Forecasting, Machine Learning, and Data Visualization.